 Instagram is a crucial direct-to-consumer channel for businesses as Instagram profiles are the main marketing and conversion vehicle for many brands, allowing them to directly target consumers with new products and campaigns.
 As of March 2019, businesses have the option to make products shoppable through posts on their feed, in Instagram Stories, or in a designated shopping area in the 'Explore' tab.
 While brands will now be charged a fee by Instagram, allowing a consumer to shop within the app makes the process more seamless, hopefully spurring a greater number of sales than if the user had to click through to another website.

 They’re an effective way of getting traffic and boosting sales, but always start a sales promotion campaign with clear objectives.
 In particular, anticipate the effects on your bottom line if a coupon should become wildly popular.

 They can be an expensive bane on the online trader’s life.
 So save yourself time, money and frustration by not over-promising on your website – about product attributes or delivery times, for example – and by keeping records of orders and delivery confirmations to counter the claims of unscrupulous buyers.

-It’s generally reckoned to cost five times as much to attract a new customer than to keep an existing one.
-So if your marketing budget is disproportionately skewed towards acquisition, you might want to use some of it to develop a retention strategy.
+It’s generally thought to cost five times as much to attract a new customer than to keep an existing one.
+So, if your marketing budget is disproportionately skewed towards acquisition, you might want to use some of it to develop a retention strategy.
 A successful strategy will lead to increased customer profitability, as the longer the relationship, the lower the account maintenance cost.